mosra/m.css/doc/css.rst

 .. role:: html(code)
     :language: html

-The CSS style is the essence of ``m.css``.
+The CSS style is the essence of m.css.
 It makes use of HTML5 tags as much as possible to avoid redundant classes.
 Contrary to other popular frameworks, all custom CSS classes and IDs are prefixed with ``m-`` to avoid conflicts with 3rd party styles.
 All sizes, paddings and border widths are specified using ``rem`` units, relative to base page font size; :css:`box-sizing: border-box` is applied to all elements by default.

 `Quick start`_
 ==============

-To make full advantage of ``m.css``, you need just three files written in plain CSS.
+To make full advantage of m.css, you need just three files written in plain CSS.
 Download them below or :gh:`grab the whole Git repository <mosra/m.css>`:

 -   :gh:`m-grid.css <mosra/m.css$master/css/m-grid.css>` with optional